On this page:

 Assist in one section of First-Year Seminar, which meets once a week.
 This includes assisting your faculty as they lead specific activities and discussions on various college success and adjustment topics, including diversity education, time management, connecting with a major, campus resources, and academic success.

-First, download the Peer Mentor Application Packet - Fall 2018 (PDF) or pick up an application form in 101 Student Success.
+First, download the Peer Mentor Application Packet - Fall 2019 (PDF) or pick up an application form in 101 Student Success Center.
 Complete the form and write your statement of interest.

 Well-qualified applicants will be invited to interview, beginning in January.
 The hiring decisions will take place in mid-March.
 Peer Mentors must complete paperwork required by Student Employment before Peer Mentor training.